 Campus to Open Doors in Fall 2020

-Students will have a choice of courses, ranging from 12 to 18 months in five sectors and nine professions of the future with strong hiring potential.
+Students will have a choice of courses, ranging from 12 to 18 months in five sectors and ten professions of the future with strong hiring potential.
 Based on alternative teaching methods and immersive work experience opportunities the courses all provide students with qualifications upon completion.
 L’Industreet will also provide comprehensive, personalized and long-term support in order to adapt to each student’s individual needs and provide both the expertise and soft skills that they require to successfully enter the workforce.

 Total Foundation chose to support this initiative as part of its commitment to youth inclusion and education.
 We firmly believe that too many young people are not given the opportunity to achieve their full potential, and that a helping hand will empower them to take control of their future.
 That is why Total is providing the project – a real springboard for young people – with the benefit of its visibility and knowledge of the industrial world.